 The NCP training pilot action has conducted an RRI training specifically designed for ENERGY NCPs.
 The feedback to the training was overwhelmingly positive, the participants got equipped with further resources on RRI and specifically asked for a reprint of a booklet produced in the RRI-tools project, ZSI was contributing to.
 The reprint is necessary, so that every participant of the training can not only receive a booklet on their own, but further, to disseminate RRI as a concept to be implemented.
-Thus, the pilot action has resulted in three tangible outputs: a RRI training use the tools clear post tor n big proture tinp RR Specific analitysus of the template mind charge (priorit Specific training on the for Applicants " V Re-visit all keys NO "Copy - paste" V Re-visit all keys during project think about project RRI Preject officer Needs
+Thus, the pilot action has resulted in three tangible outputs: a RRI training

-SOCIAL LAB 9 ENERGY RESPONSIBLE RESEARCH AND INNOVATION (RRI) THROUGH LIVING LABS (LL)
+SOCIAL LAB 9 ENERGY

+RESPONSIBLE RESEARCH AND INNOVATION (RRI) THROUGH LIVING LABS (LL)